 Before you travel

-- Buy your ticket online or on our App on your phone and before you get to the station preferably, so that you minimise your time at the station.
-Read our blog to find out how easy it to buy cheap tickets online or on our app.
+- Buy your ticket online or on our App before you get to the station, so that you minimise your time at the station.
+Read our blog to find out how easy it is to buy cheap tickets.

 - Follow all Government and NHS hygiene guidance.